ethanhe42/panorama/README.md

 # panorama
-## Hi, I'm Yihui, this is my repo for cs281b 2016 in UCSB.
 ![img](https://github.com/yihui-he/panorama/blob/master/results/intersection.jpg)
 ![img](https://github.com/yihui-he/panorama/blob/master/results/GrandCanyon2.jpg)
 ![img](https://github.com/yihui-he/panorama/blob/master/results/redrock.jpg)
-### bonus
+### features
-I implemented all of the elaborate features described in **BONUS** part.
-- I'm able to handle 360 panorama.
+- able to handle 360 panorama.
 - Random sequence of images input is welcomed.
-- I use color blending and smoothing to make the image more continuous.
+- use color blending and smoothing to make the image more continuous.

 ### how to run
 images sets are already in ./imgs
 - If you want to see results directly, go to ./results folder
-- If you want to test all images sets with only one click,run RunAllDatasets.m.(This may run 1 or more minutes)
+- If you want to test all images sets with only one click,run RunAllDatasets.m.(10 image sets, about 1 minute)
-- If you want to specify the image folder, run main.m with path to images folder as argument(as described in assignment)
+- If you want to specify the image folder, run main.m with path to images folder as argument as follow:

-**Note that**, if you use the last way to run my code, the folder names should be as follows(I need to tune focus on each image set)
-'ucsb4','family_house','glacier4','yellowstone2','GrandCanyon1','yellowstone5','yellowstone4','west_campus1','redrock','intersection','GrandCanyon2'
-For example:
-`main('./imgs/ucsb4/');`
+` main('./imgs/redrock');`
+**Note that**, this currently support image sets in `imgs` folder.
+If you use your own image set, you need to set focus length and other parameters in `main.m`.

 ######details of my algorithms are shown below: